stack-auth/stack/docs/docs/01-getting-started/03-teams.md

 ### List All the Permissions of a User

-You can use the `listPermissions` method or `usePermissions` hook on the `User` object to get all the permissions a user has.
-This will return a list of Permission objects.
+To get all permissions a user has, use the `listPermissions` method or `usePermissions` hook on the User object.
+This method retrieves all direct and indirect permissions.
+Here is an example:

-This method will return all the permissions the user has directly or indirectly.
-This is an example:

 <Tabs>
   <TabItem value="client" label="Client Component" default>